aothman/hiscore/README.md

 # HiScore

 A *scoring function* maps between objects (tuples of numerical attributes) and scores (a single numerical value).
-Scoring functions can rank objects too; just order by score. **HiScore** is a python library for making scoring functions through *reference sets*.
-A reference set is a set of objects that are assigned scores.
-By updating and changing the reference set, domain experts can easily create sophisticated scores.
+Scoring functions can rank objects too; just order by score. **HiScore** is a python library for making scoring functions through *reference sets*: a set of objects that are assigned scores.
+By updating and changing the reference set, domain experts can easily create and maintain sophisticated scores.

 ## Attributes
-**HiScore** requires that attributes involved in a score must be **monotone**.
+**HiScore** requires that **attributes involved in a score must be monotone**.
 This means that a score must always be non-decreasing or non-increasing if the value in each dimension moves in isolation.
 This is typically a natural restriction as the attributes of an object usually measure something that is either good or bad.

 ## Example Use
 Consider a network security company that assess threats on two axes: